jurmous/etcd4j/README.md

     // Handle other types of exceptions
   }

-  // or listen to it async
-  promise2.addListener(promise -> {
+  // or listen to it async (Java 8 lambda construction) promise2.addListener(promise -> {
     // getNow() returns null on exception
     EtcdKeysResponse response = promise.getNow();